 departures: daily at 9am

-Includes everything during the trek (guiding, activities, tented accommodation, meals, snacks and water) and 1 night at Edirisa on Lake Bunyonyi.
+Includes guiding, dugout canoeing, meals and snacks, water, all activities, tips and contributions, tented accommodation.
 It does not include transport back from Mgahinga, accommodation there, or gorilla tracking.

 If you have opted for our free night offer, you will wake up at Edirisa on Lake Bunyonyi and be treated to a substantial breakfast at 9am.
 If you have chosen a less basic accommodation elsewhere, we will collect you by a dugout canoe and bring you to Edirisa in time for breakfast (if you of course wish to take it with us).